sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/publishing.md

 src extensions publish
 ```

-At this point your extension has been built and sent to Sourcegraph.
+At this point, your extension has been built and sent to Sourcegraph.
 The output will include a link to a detail page where you can enable your extension and start using it.

 > Any user can publish to the Sourcegraph.com extension registry, and all Sourcegraph instances can use extensions from Sourcegraph.com.
 To publish extensions *privately* so that they're only visible to you, use a [private extension registry](../../admin/extensions/index.md).